Hog-CERN/Hog/docs/index.md

 And you can always have a look yourself.
 Most of the scripts have a -h option to give you detailed instructions.
 The most important script is `Hog/CreateProject.sh` that serves to create the Vivado/Quartus project locally.
 When creating the project, Hog integrates a set of Tcl scripts in the IDE software to handle and guarantee reproducibility and traceability.

+Hog offers you :
+- the possibility of creating multiple project sharing one top level
+-

 Everything is as transparent as we could think of.
 Hog is designed to use just a small fraction of your time to setup you local machine and get you to work to the HDL design as soon as possible.

 ## Hog user manual